 “The vision has come,” Sizan intoned in a voice that was not spoken yet heard.
 “Behold!”

-“Is this our future or our past?” he asked
+“Is this our future or our past?” he asked.

 “We might never know.”
 She turned to gaze into the distance.
 They were alone in this wilderness by themselves, until suddenly they weren’t.
 They could see dust rising up and as they watched, a half dozen leopards and tigers dressed in brightly colored fabrics equipped for war hurried toward a fate unknown.
 The men ran on, and the land sat, and then came a wolf shepherd with her goats, and when she was gone there was a path through the dry scrub toward a place beyond.